-Shortly after I got married, I started a mystery, a traditional mystery (I’m not sure “cozy” was a thing back then) featuring an amateur sleuth in small-down New York.
-Then…life happened.
+Shortly after I got married, I started a mystery, a traditional mystery (I’m not sure “cozy” was a thing back then) featuring an amateur sleuth in small-town New York.
+Then life happened.
 I had one kid, then another.
 We got a dog.
 I had a job.
 And on, and on.

-And one day…the job went away.
+One day…the job went away.
 The kids were older.
 My husband said, “Why don’t you finish that novel?”
 So I did.
-Then question then was, “Now what?”
+The question then was, “Now what?”

 I joined Sisters in Crime.
 I learned what writing a mystery really meant.
 I learned just what was wrong with that first book and it went under my bed.
 I wrote a bunch of short stories.
 I discovered I like writing edgier stuff.
 I wrote another book.
 I queried agents.
 I heard “no.” A lot.
 I found my critique group.

 And then I wrote a short story (“Three Rivers Voodoo”) that made it into the 2016 Bouchercon anthology Blood on the Bayou.
 I wrote another short story (“The Far End of Nowhere”) that was accepted into Fish Out of Water, the fourth anthology from the Guppy chapter of Sisters in Crime.
 I wrote a third short story (“Home Front Homicide”) that was accepted into Malice Domestic 12 – Mystery Most Historical.

 Something had happened.
 I had morphed into an honest-to-pete published author.

 Here I am.
 I’m still working a day job as a technical writer.
 I sold The Laurel Highlands Mysteries at the end of 2017–which as any writer will tell you is just another beginning.
 The ideas, and the work, never stops.

 And I couldn’t be happier.